 - For Resident Shareholders: Tax shall be deducted at source under Section 194 of the Income-tax Act, 1961 @ 7.5% on the amount of dividend declared and paid by the Company during the Financial Year (”FY“) 2020- 21 provided PAN is provided by the shareholder.

-- For Non-resident Shareholders: Taxes are required to be withheld in accordance with the provisions of section 195 of the Income Tax Act, 1961 at the applicable rates in force.
+- For Non-resident Shareholders: Taxes are required to be withheld by the provisions of section 195 of the Income Tax Act, 1961 at the applicable rates in force.
 As per the relevant provisions of section 195 of the said Act, the withholding tax shall be at the rate of 20% (plus applicable surcharge and cess) on the amount of dividend payable to them.

-- In case of Foreign Portfolio Investors/ Foreign Institutional Investors: the withholding tax shall be as per the rates specified in Section 196C and 196D of the Act respectively plus applicable surcharge and cess on the amount of dividend payable to them.
+- In the case of Foreign Portfolio Investors/ Foreign Institutional Investors: The withholding tax shall be as per the rates specified in Section 196C and 196D of the Act respectively plus applicable surcharge and cess on the amount of dividend payable to them.

 Dividend distribution tax rate calculation with an example:

 Where the amount of dividend paid or distributed by a company is Rs 85, then DDT will be calculated as follows:

 |Increase by Rs 15 [ i.e. (85 * 0.15)/ (1-0.15)]||Rs 15|